Edit this page

 Learn how to migrate to use Expo CLI instead of @react-native-community/cli in any React Native project.

-To migrate from npx react-native init
+To migrate from npx @react-native-community/cli@latest init

 to Expo CLI, you'll need to install the expo